 Faulty product claims can also be made if a consumer returns a product with a complaint.
 Retailers have one year to make a claim where the product was returned by a consumer.
-To make this claim, retailers must provide customer information including their name, address, telephone number and nature of the complaint (see page 2 of the form).
+To make this claim, retailers must provide the reason for the return and a copy of the return receipt from the retailer’s POS system.

 Still need help?
 Send your question to email@example.com.

 Product problems related to delivery services, including wet breaks, should be directed to Connect Logistics Service Inc. (CLS) Customer Service at 1-800-265-6784.

 product breakage (wet only – this means that liquor has spilled in the case);

 shortage or overage (i.e. missing case(s) or too many delivered); and

 picking error (wrong product shipped).

 When liquor containers are damaged and the liquor has evaporated, this is referred to as a “dry break”.

 Dry breaks should not be claimed as faulty products.